-Baja California is a Mexican Peninsula south of California.
-It is made up of two distinct Mexican States, “Baja California,” and “Baja California Sur”.
+Baja California is a Mexican State, south of California.
+The Baja Peninsula is made up of two distinct Mexican States, “Baja California,” and “Baja California Sur”.

 Important Facts and History